dapopov-st/ExperimentsWithLanguageModels/README.md

 TODOS:

     - Extrapolate to multiple articles, scrape relevant websites for unknown breakthroughs
     - Perhaps use llamaindex Knowledge Agents?
-Graph of thou
     - Plan to experiment with Mistral or Zephyr models to increase speed.
 Self-Rag 7B may be another solution.
     - Next, I aim to see if we can use Pinecone/Elasticsearch to use metadata for retrieval.